 Sleeping on your side

-- Put a pillow between your legs to help prevent your upper leg from pulling forward and twisting your torso.
+- Use a leg pillow.
+Placing a pillow between your legs can help prevent your upper leg from pulling forward and twisting your torso.
 The pillow also works to keep your hips and spine aligned.

 - Stretch out.
 Getting longer can help reduce pressure on your lower back.
 Keep your thighs aligned with your torso and bend your knees back only slightly.
-(And as mentioned above, keep your head looking forward.
+(And as mentioned above, keep your head looking forward.)

 Sleeping on your back

-If you sleep on your back, consider slipping a small pillow under your knees, says Dr. Bang.
-This little lift works well with your spine’s natural curve and helps take some pressure off of your back.
+But if you do sleep in this position, consider slipping a small pillow under your knees.
+This little lift works well with your spine’s natural curve and helps take a bit of pressure off your lower back.

 For your pillow, look for a height that keeps your head in a neutral position to reduce strain on your neck.
 A pillow that’s too low will send your jaw pointing toward the ceiling; too high, and your jaw aims toward your chest.

-Let’s start with basic if you’re trying to avoid an aching shoulder from sleeping: Gravity is not your friend.
-“You want to avoid your shoulder dipping down to meet the bed,” says Dr. Bang.
+Let’s start with a basic fact if you’re trying to avoid an aching shoulder from sleeping: Gravity isn’t your friend.
+“You want to avoid your shoulder dipping down to meet the bed,” Dr. Bang advises.
 “That’s when you feel the pain.”

 And it doesn’t take much.
 Just lying on your back, for instance, can leave your shoulder sagging a teeny bit.
 It’s enough to add strain to the joint, especially your rotator cuff.

-The solution for back sleepers?
-Rest your arm on a folded blanket or low-lying pillow to support your shoulder and keep it better aligned with your body.
-“All you’re trying to do is take a little bit of pressure off,” notes Dr. Bang.
+A possible solution for back sleepers?
+Try resting your arm on a folded blanket or low-lying pillow to support your shoulder and keep it better aligned with your body.
+“All you’re trying to do is take a little bit of pressure off,” he adds.

 If you sleep on your side with your bad shoulder up, you can minimize stress on the joint by using a pillow or pillows to keep that arm in a straight and more neutral position.
 (Switch sides less often if one shoulder is giving you more trouble.)